The Delft method is faster

 It’s not that easy to talk Dutch with a Dutchman

-Because of not enough speaking time in class, students of traditional courses really need to talk Dutch outside class.
-As you may know, it is difficult for Dutch learners to practice Dutch outside class.
+Because of not enough speaking time in class, students of traditional courses need to talk Dutch outside of class.
+As you may know, it is difficult for Dutch learners to practice Dutch outside of class.
 Many of you work from home.
 Others are a mother of young children.
 When your children are very small, you leave the house mostly for shopping or a stroll in the park.
 And then, when you try to speak Dutch in shops or on other rare occasions, Dutchmen answer you in English most of the time.

 Second Delft method essential: teacher talking time

 Traditionally the teacher is very important in language learning.
 Maybe you loved your language teacher, or you hated that person.
 Or you don’t remember, because it is a long time ago that you learned a new language.
 Let’s suppose that how you feel about your teacher, is something personal.

 But even if so, a teacher should help you, consider mistakes as a natural part of the learning process, be patient with you, and never let you down as long as you want to learn.

 Let that be exactly what e-learning gives you in the Delft method!

 Vocabulary learning, listening, part of the writing, all that you do yourself with e-learning.
 However, you don’t speak.
 Speaking must be done in a conversation class,

 Even if e-learning has taken over most of the routine work of the teacher, the Delft method leaves room for a teacher.
 However, under strict rules.
 The conversation class is for the students and the teacher facilitates the conversation.

 Which are these strict rules?
 In the first place, in the conversation class both the subject and the words that the teacher is using, are restricted to the Lesson studied.
 The teacher uses the words and sentences that the students prepared in the e-learning only.
 No long personal teacher stories – maybe a short anecdote, in case it fits in the theme.